Reviews You Can Rely On

 • 5

-Pros Commendable insulation, comfortable carry loop, flip-up straw, quality constructionWell-insulated, great carrying handle, easy to clean, stainless-steel strawAttractive finish, lightweight, carry handle with carabiner clip, versatile, affordableDurable, well-insulated, quality materials, quick-flip capThick glass, doesn’t hold onto flavors, protective silicone sheathEasy to grip, insulated, straw+spoutDurable, easy to carry, wide mouth for easy cleaning, lid insert for easy drinkingUV purifier, quality materials, grippy silicone sleeveSleek shape, leak-proof flip cap, inexpensiveLightweight, insulated, squeeze bottleRecycled material, wide mouth, very lightweight, inexpensiveLightweight, recycled materials, inexpensiveSturdy design, ergonomic shape, easy to clean, grippy silicone sleeveDurable, easy to use, can filter quicklyDurable, lightweight, nice feel
+Pros Commendable insulation, comfortable carry handle, flip-up straw, quality constructionWell-insulated, great carrying handle, easy to clean, stainless-steel strawAttractive finish, lightweight, carry handle with carabiner clip, versatile, affordableDurable, well-insulated, quality materials, quick-flip capThick glass, doesn’t hold onto flavors, protective silicone sheathEasy to grip, insulated, straw+spoutDurable, easy to carry, wide mouth for easy cleaning, lid insert for easy drinkingUV purifier, quality materials, grippy silicone sleeveSleek shape, leak-proof flip cap, inexpensiveLightweight, insulated, squeeze bottleRecycled material, wide mouth, very lightweight, inexpensiveLightweight, recycled materials, inexpensiveSturdy design, ergonomic shape, easy to clean, grippy silicone sleeveDurable, easy to use, can filter quicklyDurable, lightweight, nice feel

 Cons Low volume, expensive, plastic strawHeavy, expensiveNot dishwasher safe, plastic straw, mediocre insulationHeavier than plastic, expensiveSmall mouth, non-insulatedFlip cap is cumbersome, no carry handleExpensive, heavy, bulkyNon-insulated, low volumeDoesn’t filter biology, low volume, lacks versatilityTwist spout not the most user friendly, lid components hard to cleanNon-insulated, simple, doesn't fit in cup holdersNon-insulated, twist cap not user friendlyLots of plastic parts, lid leaks, heavyHeavy, bulky, expensiveLacks versatility, doesn't stand up, leaks when squeezed

-Bottom Line This sleek, well-insulated bottle has a pop-up straw that makes hydration a breezeA thoughtfully designed bottle with an impressive feature set that works extremely wellThis attractive and affordable insulated straw-bottle will impress without breaking the bankThis premium bike bottle is easy to use and will endure many miles on the trailsThis comfortable to carry glass bottle comes with a protective silicone sheathThis bottle is well insulated, but the lock mechanism on the flip cap is cumbersome and it lacks a carry handleA good choice if you want a simple twist cap water vessel that's well-insulatedSince you can purify between sips, this is a great bottle to use when sharing between peopleAn aesthetically appealing filter bottle that's easy to useAn upgrade to the classic squeeze bottle, this insulated bike bottle will save weight while keeping liquids cooler for longerThis classic bottle is versatile and very affordableThis lightweight plastic bottle is made of 50% recycled materials, with a magnetic cap that prevents spilling when tippedWith an updated lid design and some tough competition, this one isn't our favorite glass bottle, but has some redeemable featuresThis press-style filter bottle is durable, burly, and allows you to drink from any water sourceA useful collapsible bottle when every ounce counts
+Bottom Line This sleek, well-insulated bottle has a pop-up straw that makes hydration a breezeA thoughtfully designed bottle with an impressive feature set that works extremely wellThis attractive and affordable insulated straw-bottle will impress without breaking the bankThis premium bike bottle is easy to use and will endure many miles on the trailsThis comfortable to carry glass bottle comes with a protective silicone sheathThis bottle is well insulated, but the lock mechanism on the flip cap is cumbersome and it lacks a carry handleA good choice if you want a simple twist cap water vessel that's well-insulatedSince you can purify between sips, this is a great bottle to use when sharing between peopleAn aesthetically appealing filter bottle that's easy to useAn upgrade to the classic squeeze bottle, this insulated bike bottle will save weight while keeping liquids cooler for longerThis classic bottle is versatile, tough, lightweight, and very affordableThis lightweight plastic bottle is made of 50% recycled materials, with a magnetic cap that prevents spilling when tippedWith an updated lid design and some tough competition, this one isn't our favorite glass bottle, but has some redeemable featuresThis press-style filter bottle is durable, burly, and allows you to drink from any water sourceA useful collapsible bottle when every ounce counts

 Rating Categories Hydro Flask Wide Mo...
 Klean Kanteen TKWid...
 Iron Flask Insulated Speedfil Speedflask Purifyou Premium Glass Owala FreeSip Insul...
 YETI Rambler 26 LARQ Bottle Movemen...
 Brita Stainless Ste...
 CamelBak Podium Dirt Nalgene Wide-Mouth CamelBak Chute Mag...
 Lifefactory Glass A...
 Grayl GeoPress Filt...
 Hydrapak Stow